 ………….

+[2.5.3 Percentages of time for the propagation curves
-Percentage of time for the propagation curve in the following studies considered 1%, 10% and 50% (TBD) for the studies of the impact on the broadcasting service.
-For GE06 agreement, 1% of time and 50% of locations are considered for the construction of the contours for the tropospheric case.]

-2.5.3 Percentages of time for the propagation curves
+Percentage of time for the propagation curve considered for the following studies of the impact on the broadcasting service varied from 1% to 10%.
+For GE06 agreement, the characteristics of 1% of time and 50% of locations are considered for the construction of the contours for the tropospheric case for the determination of the interference into the broadcasting receiver, and the characteristics of 10% of time and 50% of locations are considered for ground to ground calculations for the determination of the interference into the other primary terrestrial services]

-Percentages of time for the propagation curves for the protection of several services, can be found in the Final Acts of the Regional Radiocommunication Conference, Geneva 2006 (GE06), Section I of Annex 4:

-– 5.1.1 Protection of the broadcasting service (…) The following characteristics for the determination of interference into the broadcasting receiver are used: (…) the propagation curves for the tropospheric case (i.e. 1% time and 50% locations);

-– 5.1.2 Protection of other primary terrestrial services (…) For ground-to-ground calculations, propagation curves for 10% of the time and 50% of locations are used.)

-2.5.4 Other related information
+[Ed.
+Note: Below section 2.5.3.1 is proposed to be shifted to the working document on the spectrum use and needs]

-2.5.3.1 Information on assignments in individual countries
+[2.5.3.1 Information on assignments in individual countries

-Annex 2 provides the list of assignments that the administration of Iran (Islamic Republic of) had notified to the Radiocommunication Bureau and that are within the frequency bands subject to WRC-23 agenda items.
+Annex 2 provides the list of assignments that the administration of Iran (Islamic Republic of) had notified to the Radiocommunication Bureau and that are within the frequency bands subject to WRC-23 agenda items.]

 3 Sharing and compatibility studies

-The baseline parameters for the studies are those supplied by the interested Working Parties 5A, 5D, 6A etc.
+[The baseline parameters for the studies are those supplied by the interested Working Parties 5A, 5D, 6A etc.

-Adjusted parameters used in the studies, to study a specific deployment scenario, should be clearly stated together with description of the deployment scenario in question. arametersmayadjusted to take into account deployments in border areas between the territories of concerned neighbouring countries.
+Adjusted parameters used in the studies, to study a specific deployment scenario, should be clearly stated together with description of the deployment scenario in question.
+The values of the parameters are adjusted to take into account deployments in border areas between the territories of concerned neighbouring countries.

-Studiescould assess both incoming and outgoing interference which may be provided in separate contributions.

-[Possible Liaison to WP 5D regarding the need for criteria of protection of IMT from incumbent services in the event that a Primary allocation is sought in the possible methods to solve the Agenda item. ]
+]

 3.1 Impact from mobile to broadcasting/DTTB

 3.1.1 Impact from IMT base stations to broadcasting in co-channel and adjacent channel